 This article looks at trusts – what they are, how to set up a trust and the advantages and disadvantages of the trust structure.
-This article is the fourth in a series about business structures (see part one here, part two here, and part three here.)
+This article is the fourth in a series about business structures (see part one here

 A trust is effectively an obligation imposed on a person (the trustee) to hold property or income for the benefit of others (the beneficiaries).
 The trustee is responsible for the operation of the trust.

 A trustee can be one or more individual(s), or a company.
 There are a number of laws which govern how a trustee must perform his or her obligations to the trust.
 The primary obligation of a trustee is to act in the best interests of the beneficiaries of the trust.

 Trusts are set up for a number of reasons, including family and charitable purposes.
 For business purposes, the most common types of trusts are:

 - Discretionary trusts (also called a family trust): The trustees of a discretionary trust are able to distribute income and capital gains to beneficiaries in whatever way they desire.
 There is no fixed entitlement for each and every beneficiary.

 - Unit trusts: A unit trust is similar to a company, where the trust property is divided into a number of shares called “units”.
 The number of units held by each beneficiary determines his or her entitlement to a share of the assets and income of the unit trust.

 - Hybrid trusts: These are essentially a combination of a discretionary trust and a unit trust.
 Beneficiaries hold a defined amount of units but the trustee has the discretion to vary each beneficiary’s entitlements and income.